 To learn the ways that Reggio inspired preschool teachers interpret the language of the COI rubric, if the language matches their practices, or if the COI can be revised using new language that will make it more user friendly to practitioners.
 Another purpose of this study is to discover the practices articulated within the COI that Reggio inspired teachers are documenting in their settings, to be able to identify a group of RE practitioners whose practices are aligned among each other.
 With this information, aligning programs through practices, we can begin to study the practices in relation to child outcomes.
 Also, another goal is to learn of gaps in teachers COI practices where training might be welcome to bring a group in alignment around practices.
 Additionally, we seek to identify teachers’ perceptions of Reggio inspired observation and planning practices.
 A final purpose is to identify the ways that different groups of Reggio inspired teachers define Reggio inspired practices, to see if these align across groups and how they align with identified practices.

-- 2017-2018: Locate participating schools, introduce study to administrators (directors and pedagogical support personnel), implement two focus groups with administrators in the Spring/Summer 2018
+- 2017-2018: Locate participating schools, introduce study to administrators (directors and pedagogical support personnel).

-- A PhD Fellow, Narges Sareh, has assisted with the design of this project
+- A PhD Fellow, Narges Sareh, has assisted with the design and implementation of this project.

 - We welcome assistance from Early Childhood students (contact Dr. Broderick)

-- Conversations during materials explorations; with materials, self, peers, facilitator
+- The influence of conversations during materials explorations; with materials, self, peers, facilitator.